-There is a certain logic to getting the cheapest possible website.
-You are a small business.
+There's a certain logic to getting the cheapest possible website.
+You're a small business.
 Money is tight.
 A website is just a website, right?
-Put something up, check the box, move on.

 This logic costs small businesses billions of dollars in aggregate every year.
-Here is why.
+Here's why.

 The Fiverr Website

-Six months later, a plugin has a security vulnerability.
-A year later, the theme is no longer updated and starts breaking.
-Two years later, it looks dated and the contact form has been broken for months without you knowing.
+Six months later: a plugin has a security vulnerability.
+A year later: the theme stops getting updates.
+Two years later: it looks dated and the contact form has been broken for months.

-Meanwhile, every visitor to your site forms an instant judgment about your business.
-A slow, generic, slightly broken website says: this business is small, unprofessional, and possibly struggling.
-That judgment costs you customers you never even know about.
+Every visitor forms an instant judgment.
+A slow, generic, slightly broken website says: unprofessional and possibly struggling.
+That costs you customers you never even know about.

 The Free Wix/Squarespace Site

-"Free" comes with a price: a subdomain (yourbusiness.wixsite.com), Wix branding on your site, limited storage, no custom analytics, and significant SEO limitations.
+"Free" means a subdomain (yourbusiness.wixsite.com), their branding on your site, limited storage, and SEO limitations.

-Even the paid plans have performance issues.
-Page builder websites load significantly slower than hand-coded sites because they carry the weight of the entire page builder framework.
-Your customer does not care that you can drag and drop elements — they care that the page loads in under 3 seconds.
+Even paid plans have performance issues.
+Page builders load their entire framework on every page.
+Your customer doesn't care about drag-and-drop — they care that the page loads in under 3 seconds.

 The Nephew Who Knows HTML

-He is enthusiastic.
-He charges very little or works for free.
-And he builds you something that works... until it does not.
-When something breaks at 10 PM on a Friday and a potential customer cannot reach you, the nephew is not answering his phone.
-There is no SLA.
-There is no maintenance plan.
-There is no accountability.
+Enthusiastic.
+Cheap.
+Builds something that works... until it doesn't.
+When something breaks at 10 PM Friday and a customer can't reach you, the nephew isn't answering.
+No SLA.
+No maintenance plan.
+No accountability.

-That is exactly what SitesByTed delivers for $500.
-Professional quality at a price that reflects AI efficiency, not cut corners.
+SitesByTed delivers professional quality at $500 — reflecting AI efficiency, not cut corners.

 The Revenue Test

-Here is the question that matters: will a better website generate at least one additional customer per month?
-If your average customer value is $200 or more, then a $500 investment pays for itself in the first month.
+Will a better website generate at least one additional customer per month?
+If your average customer value is $200+, a $500 investment pays for itself in month one.

-For most small businesses, the answer is not one additional customer — it is 5-15 additional customers per month when you go from a slow, outdated site to a fast, professional one.
-The ROI is not a question.
-It is a certainty.
+For most businesses, the answer isn't one additional customer — it's 5-15 more per month when you go from slow and outdated to fast and professional.
+The ROI isn't a question.
+It's a certainty.